Controlling & Managing Your Professional Indemnity Insurance Premium

 As stated above, it is likely that there is insufficient time now to actively influence your PII premium if you renew in the next month.
 However, with premiums increasing and set to increase further, firms who embrace risk management and controls ensuring they are able to evidence this to support their assertions, will stand a much better chance of being looked at on an individual basis than those who do not or cannot demonstrate this.
 Next year’s renewal will come faster than you think so preparing now is essential.

 The Strategic Partner works with law firms of all sizes to create effective risk management processes to improve the robustness of the procedures ensuring they are able to demonstrate to Insurers how the firm manages and controls risk.
-We have developed a cost effective and consultative approach to the implementation of policies and procedures and have delivered packaged solutions to firms.
-We have developed 3 packaged solutions for firms which accelerate the achievement of a robust approach to risk management and compliance.
-Each of our services are independent of each other but combined, provide the ultimate solution for firms as either a complete outsource arrangement or to work in conjunction with the firms existing resources.
+We have developed a cost-effective and consultative approach to the implementation of policies and procedures and have delivered packaged solutions to firms.
+We have developed 3 packaged solutions for firms that accelerate the achievement of a robust approach to risk management and compliance.
+Each of our services are independent of each other but combined, provide the ultimate solution for firms as either a complete outsourcing arrangement or to work in conjunction with the firms’ existing resources.